cesto93/sussurrato/README.md

 ## Usage

-1. Open the app — the model loads automatically on launch.
+1. Open the app — if no model is found, you'll be prompted to download one.
+2. Select a model (Gemma 4 E4B or E2B) and tap **Download** — the model loads automatically once downloaded.
-2. Tap the file picker card to select an audio file (MP3, WAV, M4A, OGG).
+3. Tap the file picker card to select an audio file (MP3, WAV, M4A, OGG).
-3. Tap **Transcribe** — the audio is decoded to PCM and sent to the model.
+4. Tap **Transcribe** — the audio is decoded to 16 kHz mono PCM and sent to the model.
-4. The transcribed text appears in the output card.
+5. The transcribed text appears in the output card.

 ## Architecture

-- `TranscriptionViewModel` — Manages the LiteRT-LM `Engine` lifecycle and transcription state via `StateFlow`.
+- `TranscriptionViewModel` — Manages the LiteRT-LM `Engine` lifecycle, model downloading (with progress/cancel), and transcription state via `StateFlow`.
-- `TranscriptionScreen` — Composable UI with file picker, model loading indicator, error display, and transcription output.
+- `MainActivity.kt` (includes `TranscriptionScreen` composable) — UI with file picker, model download cards, loading indicator, error display, and transcription output.
-- Audio decoding to 16 kHz mono PCM via `MediaExtractor` / `MediaCodec`.
+- Audio decoding to 16 kHz mono PCM via `MediaExtractor` / `MediaCodec` with sample rate conversion and channel downmix.